 “History, Heroes, and Myths: The Narrative of Public Art in Salem, Massachusetts,” Historic Deerfield- Wellesley Symposium, 2015

 “The Defendants are guilty in the form and manner as the Plaintiff declares”: Mashpee District By-laws and the Barnstable County Court of Common Pleas, 1836, Native American and Indigenous Studies Association, 2014

 Selected Awards, Honors, and Grants:

-The Graduate History Book Award for Excellence in Class of 2014-2015, University of Massachusetts Boston, 2015
+The Graduate History Book Award for Excellence, University of Massachusetts Boston, 2015